lauris/lauris.github.com/_posts/2014-10-05-fix-disqus-comments-on-github-pages.md

 }
 {% endhighlight %}

-No matter what I still think that this is a issue Disqus should resolve.
+No matter what I still think that this is an issue Disqus should resolve.
 I will try to contact them and see if there is anything they can do about it.